Skip to content

 Where PM time actually goes

-The average employee now spends roughly 11 hours a week in meetings, and about a third of those meetings are considered a waste of time.
+According to meeting research compiled in 2026, the average employee now spends 11.3 hours a week in meetings — roughly 28% of a 40-hour week — and time lost to unproductive meetings has doubled since 2019 to about 5 hours a week.
 For agencies, that overhead compounds: you have internal standups, client check-ins, and a steady current of informal pings in between.

 Most of that time isn’t strategy.
 It’s status.